Linear Pipeline

 - Targeted git staging (filters out sensitive files like

-.env,.key,.pem) - Self-review findings included in the PR description
+.env,.key,.pem) - Self-review and evaluation findings included in the PR description

 - Polls every 5 minutes for new review comments